Located in the centre of Thuringia, Weimar was once the capital of the German state.

 As a ruler interested in the arts, Anna Amalia encouraged writers and poets to settle in the duchy and her interest was shared when her son took over the duties.

-It is not an exaggeration to say that under their rule Weimar became a European centre of culture with important figures of German literature such as Goethe and Schiller settling in the town and becoming active participants in local life.
+It is no exaggeration to say that under their rule Weimar became a European centre of culture with important figures of German literature such as Goethe and Schiller settling in the town and becoming active participants in local life.

-Goethe was engaged (along with the German poet Wieland) as tutor/role model for the young future count but he was also the first director of the Hoftheater (the court theatre which is now the German National Theatre in Weimar).
-He also persuaded Schiller to move from Jena to Weimar and a number of Schiller's works were first performed in the town.
+Goethe was engaged (along with the German poet Wieland) as tutor/role model for the young future count but he was also the first director of the Hoftheater (the court theatre which is now the German National Theatre).
+He also persuaded Schiller to move from Jena and a number of Schiller's works were first performed in the town.

 The period has been recognised by UNESCO as a part of the world heritage and a number of building connected with that period are protected, including parks, the town castle and church, and the former residences of Goethe and Schiller.
 UNESCO commented on "the outstanding role Weimar played as an intellectual centre of European life in the late 18th and early 19th century".